FELIPEGRANADA/mision-tic/README.md

 ## About the project
 Analyze, design and build a software application that allows a manufacturing company to control the physical and online sales and do the corresponding follow-up.

-## Methodology
-The project development was approached through agile methodologies, using the Scrum framework, consisting of a process that is applied regularly and frequently to good practices to work collaboratively as a team and obtain the best possible result from a project.

 ## Tech
 To carry out this project we are using the following tools:
 - HTML - HyperText Mark-up Language.